 THE CABIN IN THE WOODS (2012)

 Aside from a really clever script, Cabin benefits from the fact that Drew Goddard knows how to craft suspense and scares, despite letting us in early on what is going on.
 We also get a bunch of likable characters to root and care for and the cast is as likable as the characters they play.
 This is very important to make a horror flick work and so many films today makes their leads unlikable jerks who we could care less about.
-We are only scared when we care what happens to the antagonists and here we do.
+We are only scared when we care what happens to the protagonists and here we do.
 From plucky heroine Dana (Kristen Connolly) to hunky Curt (Thor’s Chris Hemsworth) to stoner Marty (Fran Kranz), we really like all five characters and it adds to the film’s effect that we don’t want to see them suffer the fate that has befallen them.
-And what a clever and cruel fate Whedon and Goddard have in store for their victims.
-And, in turn, providing a clever and inventive blood-soaked horror for all of us.
+And what a clever and cruel fate Whedon and Goddard have in store for their victims…and, in turn, providing a clever and inventive blood-soaked horror for all of us.

-Rated 3 and 1/2 cabins!
+Rated 3 and 1/2 (out of 4) cabins!